asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 # Using the Bluetooth module

 The optional Bluetooth Add-on module allows connection and control of cell phones, tablets and computers with Bluetooth capability.
-If the FlipPad is attached to a PC or laptop via USB, users may switch to Bluetooth operation and back to USB on demand.
-The Bluetooth module is available separately from the AsTeRICS Foundation or included in the appropriate version of the FlipPad kit.
+If the FLipPad is attached to a PC or laptop via USB, users may switch to Bluetooth operation and back to USB on demand.
+The Bluetooth module is available separately from the AsTeRICS Foundation or included in the appropriate version of the FLipPad kit.

 #### Installation of the Bluetooth module

-The Bluetooth module is plugged onto the internal 10-pin connector of the FlipPad.
-To do this, open the FlipPad housing and push the module onto the pin header as far as possible:
+The Bluetooth module is plugged onto the internal 10-pin connector of the FLipPad.
+To do this, open the FLipPad housing and push the module onto the pin header as far as possible:

 <p align="left" width="100%">
     <img width="40%" src="./Bilder/fig31.jpg">